How to Add Passwordless Login to WordPress (Complete Guide)

 - Client and team logins.
 Agencies handing access to clients, contractors, or staff can skip the "here's a temporary password, please change it" dance.
 Pair it with temporary login links for time-boxed access.

 - Mobile-first audiences.
 If most of your traffic is on phones, typing passwords is the enemy.
-A tapped link or a scanned QR code is dramatically faster.
+A tapped link is dramatically faster.

 If any of those describe you, the rest of this guide is the setup.